thinkst/canarytools-docs/docs/incidents/queries.md

       - name: filter_incident_state
         required: false
         type: string
-        description: Only return incidents in a specific state {all, unacknowledged, acknowledged}.
+        default: "'unacknowledged'"
-                     (defaults to 'unacknowledged')
+        description: Only return incidents in a specific state, one of `all`, `unacknowledged`, or `acknowledged`
       - name: limit
         required: false
         type: int
         description: Parameter used to initiate cursor pagination.
-The limit is used to specify the page sizes returned when iterating through the pages representing all *filter_incident_state* incidents.
+The limit is used to specify the page sizes returned when iterating through the pages representing all `filter_incident_state` incidents.
       - name: cursor
         required: false
         type: string